Common Name(s): Abura, bahia

 Color/Appearance: Has a uniform yellow to pinkish-brown color, with sapwood indistinct from heartwood.

-Grain/Texture: Has a fine texture and a straight or slightly interlocked grain.
+Grain/Texture: Fine texture and a straight or slightly interlocked grain.

 Rot Resistance: Non-durable; poor resistance to decay or insect attack.
 Good acid resistance.

 Workability: Takes glue and finishes well.
-Has a slight blunting effect on cutting edges and tools due to a moderate silica content (.25%).
+Has a slight blunting effect on cutting edges and tools due to a moderate silica content (about .25%).